Immediate Steps to Take After the Bus Accident

 Contact your insurance company

-A Los Angeles bus accident attorney like those at Bisnar Chase has held negligent bus companies accountable since 1978.
-We have sustained a 99% rate of winning compensation for our injury clients and will inform you of the status of your case every step of the way.
+A bus accident attorney in Los Angeles, like those at Bisnar Chase, has held bus companies accountable since 1978.
+We have maintained a 99% win rate in compensation for victims and will keep you informed of the status of your case every step of the way.
 Call our law firm today at (323) 238-4683 for a free case evaluation.

 Who Can Be Responsible for My Bus Accident?